-Kloe from Trails In The Sky — her orbment configuration is one line of mostly blue, meaning a high magic pool with healing and support skills.
+Trails In The Sky: Kloe's orbment configuration is one line of mostly blue, meaning a high magic pool with healing and support skills.
 She also wields a rapier.
 Even her S-Crafts often involve healing.

 Golden Sun has Mia, who plays this trope as straight as possible.
 Girl with long hair, wears feminine cloting?
 Check.
 Heals people, uses a staff?
 Double check.
 Has as her main (if not only) personality trait being caring and compassionate?
 Jackpot.

 White Mage in 8-Bit Theater, although her patience and nurturing tendencies are strained to the breaking point by Black Mage's antics.